Nick-the-BinaryTree/dfa_viz/README.md

 # DFA Visualization and Construction Tool

-Visualization and construction tool for finite state automata.
-Currently geared to work with DFAs only (deterministic finite state automata).
+Visualization and construction tool for deterministic finite state automata.
+Download zip, extract folder, and double click "index.html" to run.